selifan/CodePreprocessor/README.md

 Each macros starts with '#' char.
 Macros are case insensitive, but following var names (if applicable) are NOT !
 Second (and next, if supported) operand should be a parameter name.
 Expressions NOT supported.

-**IF** resolves to TRUE if value with respective key exists in parameter array and has non-empty value.
-The same rule works for \#ELSEIF macros.

 **\#IF** var_name[,var_name2...] - starts **IF** block (following lines until first #ENDIF|#ELSE|#ELSEIF will be handled / outputted to the result code if 'var_name' value in passed vars array is not empty / zero.
 It is possible to use more than one var name (comma or space delimited). \#IF fires TRUE if any one of them